Posted by: Northwest Eye in General on August 16, 2025

 Define Entropion: Causes and Symptoms

-- Aging: As we age, the natural weakening of eyelid muscles and skin can contribute significantly to entropion.
+- Eyelid muscle weakening: The natural weakening of eyelid muscles and skin can contribute significantly to entropion.
 This is particularly prevalent in older adults, with about 2.1% of individuals over 60 affected by this condition.

 - Scarring: Previous injuries or surgical procedures may create scar tissue that pulls the lid inward, resulting in the eyelashes turning inward.